 This HSI model is applicable to juvenile spotted seatrout (median TL = 60 mm) that have recently settled to estuaries and are most common between September and November.
-The model equation is $HSI = (SI_1 \times SI_2)^{1/2}$, where SI_1 is the water quality suitability index and SI_2 is the structural habitat suitability index.
-The water quality SI is based on the GAMM-Gaussian model, which is depicted in Figure 38, and uses average salinity and water temperature from September through November as model input.
-The "baseline" structural habitat SI is shown in Figure 27b, but where cells have SAV coverage $\geq 20\%$ the relationship shown in Figure 27d should be used instead.
-The meta-analysis showed that juvenile spotted seatrout were uncommon over oyster reef, so a SI relationship for this habitat was not developed.
+The model equation is $HSI = (SI_1 \times SI_2)^{1/2}$ , where $SI_1$ is the water quality suitability index and $SI_2$ is the structural habitat suitability index.
+The water quality SI is based on the GAMM-Gaussian model, which is depicted in

+Figure 38, and uses average salinity and water temperature from September through November as model input.
+The look-up table seine\spottedseatrout\gamm\table\dec1 provides the suitability scores for salinity and water temperature combinations, and can be found at https://github.com/CPRA-MP/.
+The "baseline" structural habitat SI is shown in Figure 27b, but where cells have SAV coverage ≥20% the relationship shown in Figure 27d should be used instead.
+The meta-analysis showed that juvenile spotted seatrout were uncommon over oyster reef, so an SI relationship for this habitat was not developed.